-As early as 1990, the Supreme Court has held in the Lim case18 that the prescriptive period is interrupted by the filing of the Information in court.
-Specifically, it was declared therein that tax cases are practically imprescriptible for as long as the period from the discovery and institution of judicial proceedings for its investigation and punishment, up to the filing of the information in court does not exceed five (5) years.
+As early as 1990, the Supreme Court has held in the Lim case22 that the prescriptive period is interrupted by the filing of Information in Court.
+Specifically, it was declared therein that tax cases are practically imprescriptible for as long as the period from the discovery and institution of judicial proceedings for its investigation and punishment, up to the filing of the Information in Court does not exceed five (5) years.

 In 2005, the Supreme Court approved A.M.
-No. 05-11-07-CTA, otherwise known as the RRCTA, which provided that the prescriptive period for violations of the NIRC of 1997, inter alia, is interrupted by the filing of an information before the Court, consistent with the pronouncement in the Lim case.
-19 Specifically, Section 2 of Rule 9 of the RRCTA reads:
+No. 05-11-07-CTA, otherwise known as the RRCTA, which provides that the prescriptive period for violations of the NIRC of 1997, inter alia, is interrupted by the filing of an Information before the Court, consistent with the pronouncement in the Lim case.23 Specifically, Section 2 of Rule 9 of the RRCTA reads: